Pimm’s No. 1 Cup Cocktail for Wimbledon

 Anyone for Pimm’s?
-A famous question coined by the liquor company of the same name many years ago.
+It is a famous question coined by the liquor company of the same name many years ago.
 Below, you’ll find everything you need to know about the Pimm’s No. 1 Cup cocktail for the Wimbledon tennis tournament – a refreshing mix of Pimm’s liqueur, clear sparkling lemonade, and fresh fruit.

-Although it’s called a “cup,” it is traditionally served in a highball glass – and sometimes in a stemmed glass, rather than an actual cup.
-Now this is the true taste of a British summer.
+Although it’s called a ‘cup,’ it is traditionally served in a highball glass – and sometimes in a stemmed glass, rather than an actual cup.
+This is the true taste of a British summer.
 It’s Pimm’s O’Clock, as they say!

 What is Pimm’s?

-• Lightly spiced – with subtle notes of cinnamon or clove
+- Lightly spiced: subtle notes of cinnamon or clove.

-• Fruity and slightly sweet – striking a well-balanced taste.
+- Fruity and slightly sweet: striking a perfectly balanced taste.

 The history of England’s favorite summer beverage dates all the way back to 1840.
-The recipe was invented by James Pimm at his Oyster Bar as a digestif (an alcoholic drink served after a meal to aid digestion).
-Over the years, it has become a global favorite, used in all kinds of cocktail libations.
+The drink was invented by James Pimm at his London Oyster Bar as a digestif (an alcoholic drink served after a meal to aid digestion).
+Over the years, it has become a global favorite, used in all kinds of summer cocktails.

 What is Wimbledon?

 Wimbledon is a district outside London that houses the All England Lawn Tennis and Croquet Club.
-It is at this 19-court facility that the most famous tennis tournament, dating back to 1877, is held.
+This iconic 19-court facility has hosted the world’s most famous tennis tournament since 1877.
 Its official name is The Championships, Wimbledon, but it is now simply referred to as Wimbledon.
-It is one of the four Grand Slam tournaments.
+It is one of the prestigious four Grand Slam tournaments.

 Pimm’s and Wimbledon History